 I think one of the biggest disruptions we’ve seen is the shift in our role from content creators to curators.

-It’s no longer about our bylines, but how we facilitate conversations and connections in organisations.
+It’s no longer about our bylines, but how we facilitate conversations and connections in organizations.

 Technology has accelerated that change and helped us equip employees with the ability to share their stories themselves.